sidhigarg24/XpressFleet/README_XpressFleet.md

 ## 📌 Objective

-You recently joined the startup **'XpressFleet'**, an ambitious instant delivery platform aiming to deliver not only food and groceries, but also electronics, mobile phones, and other essentials — instantly.
-Your role involved implementing new backend features, integrating real-time functionalities, and optimizing overall performance.
+🚀 Joined XpressFleet — an innovative instant delivery startup revolutionizing the way essentials reach users.
+From food and groceries to electronics and mobile phones, XpressFleet aims to deliver everything instantly.
+🔧 Contributed by implementing new backend features, integrating real-time functionalities, and optimizing system performance to support seamless and scalable operations.

 ---